hikmatfarhat-ndu/CSC325/index.md

 design paradigms: divide-and-conquer, greedy and dynamic programming.
 Network flows and applications are covered as well.
 In addition NP compleness is introduced from the theoretical, e.g. reductions, and practical perspective.
-Different methods for dealing with NP complete problems are discussed with an emphasis on using SAT solver.
+Different methods for dealing with NP complete problems such as backtracking, branch and bound and using SAT solvers are covered.